 Instead of getting stuck in a specific branch of life science, why not master the entrepreneurial side of it and be able to work across multiple industries?
 I also had the opportunity to work part-time at Camanio with International sales and commercialization during my thesis and after graduation.
 Because I saw such potential in what we were doing, I was happy to continue to work full time.

-Currently I am working on multiple projects related to business development.
-We are trying to understand how we can create additional revenue channels or improve the cost efficiency, as well as supporting the management team to identify the future of our products or services.
-I am also working with divestment projects, which is totally something new for me.
+I was working on multiple projects related to business development.
+We were trying to understand how we can create additional revenue channels or improve the cost efficiency, as well as supporting the management team to identify the future of our products or services.
+I was also working with divestment projects, which is totally something new for me.
 Due to my elective course Finance for Startups (part of Bioentrepreneurship program), I felt well prepared for this.

 Everyday is different and comes with new challenges or opportunities.
-Now due to COVID-19, I am mostly working from home.
-Currently, I am evaluating the market competition as a part of business planning, evaluating the ROI for a new project we want to kick off from next year and trying to close a divestment project.
-I am working from Dhaka these days due to the second wave of COVID-19.
-The flexibility of work location is something I am appreciating a lot, since I can spend more time with my family back home during the holidays.
+Now due to COVID-19, I was mostly working from home.
+I was evaluating the market competition as a part of business planning, evaluating the ROI for a new project we wanted to kick off from next year and trying to close a divestment project.
+I was working from Dhaka these days due to the second wave of COVID-19.
+The flexibility of work location is something I was appreciating a lot, since I could spend more time with my family back home during the holidays.

 I remember being truly amazed to find so many bright student colleagues from different countries.
 I believe networking is one of the most positive side of the programme.
 We were 29 students in the 2016 – 2018 class from 15 different countries and different backgrounds.